The Marshallville Chronicles…

 “Now, when you get up there,” he instructed, “look up high in the corner and see if you can’t find the hole in the wall where the bullet came clean through that woman’s head.”

-Without question, the children had carefully navigated the steps to the door of the second floor.
-It opened into a single large room in which the extension of the enclosed stairwell continued upward to the ceiling, creating four distinct areas, each with its own window.
+Without question, the children carefully navigated the steps to the door of the second floor.
+It opened into a single large room, but the upward extension of the enclosed stairwell continued to the ceiling, creating four distinct areas, each with its own window.
 The surrounding interior walls of the room and the stairwell gave it a gallery-like appearance, as Tom, Nancy and their friends crept around the sections searching the high corners.
 Just as they were inspecting the darkest, there was a “creeeek” on the stairs.
-Mac was heading up to help with the search, they thought.
-When he didn’t appear, they walked back to check the stairwell, but no one was there.
+No doubt, Mac was heading up to help with the search, they thought.
+When he didn’t appear, they moved to check the stairwell, but no one was there.

 * * * * * *